App-Lobby/.github/profile/README.md

 ## AppLobby

-It's a collection of my old practice and learning projects :)
+It's a collection of practice and learning projects by [myawesomehub](https://github.com/myawesomehub) :)

 <!-- ## AppLobby